xAyBix/xAyBix/README.md

 # 👋 Hi There

-👉 I'm **Akram**, a `Software Engineer` and `Machine Learning Engineer` who enjoy building some crazy projects and constantly pushing my limits.
+👉 I'm **Akram**, a `Software Engineer` and `Machine Learning Engineer` who enjoys building crazy projects and constantly pushing my limits.

 ![Stars](https://i.ibb.co/hx0t6wrW/stars-gh.webp)
 > _"As in the beginning, so until the end."_